 Symptoms of Diverticulitis:

-- Abdominal pain in the left lower abdomen
+- Abdominal pain, especially on the left side

 - Diarrhea or constipation